 “The group of qualities, most of the times intangibles, that make a company different.
 The promise of a different working experience and that makes a company recognisable amongst current and potential employees and attracts those that are looking for a similar culture”CIPD

-In all my years working as a HR professional, in different countries and for different kind of companies, I have seen that the employer branding is one of the most important things, apart from a well and structured definition of our needs, to achieve a good and successful recruitment process.
+In all my years working as a HR professional, in different countries and for different kind of companies, I have seen that the employer branding is one of the most important aspects of HR ( apart from a well and structured definition of our needs)in order to achieve a good and successful recruitment process.

 The reason for companies not to care about their employer branding?